stujones11/shooter/README.txt

 Minetest Mod - Simple Shooter [shooter]
 =======================================

-Mod Version: 0.3.0
+Mod Version: 0.4.0

-Minetest Version: 0.4.8-dev d9ef072305
+Minetest Version: 0.4.9

-Depends: default

-An experimental first person shooter mod using simple vector mathematics in an effort to find a more server-firendly method of hit detection from that which is currently being used by the firearms mod.
+An experimental first person shooter mod that uses simple vector mathematics to produce an accurate and server-firendly method of hit detection.

-For the most part I think I have achieved this for straight pvp, however, the jury is still out as to whether it is any faster against entities (mobs)

-By default this mod is configured to work only against other players in multiplayer (server) mode.
-This is overridden in singleplayer mode to work against all registered entities instead.
+By default this mod is configured to work only against other players in multiplayer mode and against Simple Mobs [mobs] in singleplayer mode.

 Default configuration can be customised by adding a shooter.conf file to the mod's main directory, see shooter.conf.example for more details.

-This is still very much a work in progress which I plan to eventually use as the base for a 'Spades' style FPS game using the minetest engine.
+This is still very much a work in progress which I eventually plan to use as the base for a 'Spades' style FPS game using the minetest engine.

 Crafting
 ========